Frequently Asked Questions

 Whereabouts are the competitions held?

 We strive with our regular competition schedule to ensure proximity to Leeds, to remove the necessity for travel and accommodation costs.
-For example, this season, the bulk of our program are travelling to Nottingham, Manchester and Liverpool.
-Two of our older teams are travelling to Bournemouth.
-Our International Teams are travelling to Germany.
+For example, this season, the bulk of our program is travelling to Sheffield, Manchester, and Blackpool.
+Additionally our Allstar and Elite Program are travelling to Nottingham and Bournemouth.
+Our International Teams are travelling to Germany, and our Worlds Team is heading to Orlando for the IASF Cheerleading Worlds.

 Are competitions mandatory for all athletes?